WWF No Mercy (video game): Legacy

 No Mercy was the last wrestling game to be developed by Asmik Ace and AKI for the Nintendo 64.
 EA's Def Jam Vendetta and Def Jam: Fight for NY, both developed by AKI, have been considered spiritual successors by fans.
 No Mercy has been cited as one of the best wrestling games ever made and the standard by which newer wrestling games are compared.
 Rus Mclaughlin of IGN wrote that the title helped AKI "seal their hold on the new benchmark of wrestling games".
 In 2016, Jeremy Peeples of Hardcore Gamer opined that the variety of wrestling maneuvers in the game still held up and in some cases surpassed more modern wrestling titles such as WWE 2K16.
-Mark Bozon, also writing for IGN, commented, "the No Mercy era brought the first truly deep wrestling experience to many gamers" and that "there's truly no better American wrestling game in history, as No Mercy is still regarded as the most balanced and true-to-life fighter in the business".
+Mark Bozon, also writing for IGN, commented that "the No Mercy era brought the first truly deep wrestling experience to many gamers" and that "there's truly no better American wrestling game in history, as No Mercy is still regarded as the most balanced and true-to-life fighter in the business".

 Despite its age and the release of newer wrestling titles, No Mercy retains a strong cult following of players who favor it over more recent wrestling games.
-Various fan modifications of the game have been made, introducing new arenas, new wrestlers and/or other wrestling promotions to the game.
+Various fan modifications of the game have been made, introducing new arenas, new wrestlers and/or other wrestling promotions to the game and is popularly used in emulators.

-In 2020, WWF No Mercys director, Hideyuki Iwashita (credited in No Mercy as "Geta") signed on as a consultant for a wrestling game developed by Yuke's based on All Elite Wrestling, called AEW Fight Forever.
-It is set be released sometime in 2023 by THQ Nordic, with the game taking heavy inspiration from No Mercy.
+In 2020, the director of WWF No Mercy, Hideyuki Iwashita (credited in the game as "Geta"), signed on as a consultant for a wrestling game developed by Yuke's based on All Elite Wrestling (AEW), called AEW Fight Forever.
+The game was released on June 29, 2023, by THQ Nordic, with the game taking heavy inspiration from No Mercy.

+Later in 2023, WWE's developmental brand, NXT, held a premium live event called NXT No Mercy on September 30.
+A day before the event, WWE released the cold open online ahead of the show which paid tribute to the No Mercy video game.